List of The Twilight Zone (1959 TV series) episodes: Pilot (1959)

-Season 1 (1959–60)
+Season 1 (1959–1960)

 Note: Episode titles were not shown on screen, but were announced by Serling at the end of the preceding week's episode.
 "Where is Everybody?" is an exception, as it was the first episode.
 Serling's promotional announcements were stripped from syndicated versions of season one, but restored (often only in audio form) on the Image Entertainment DVD releases.
 They have since been fully restored on the Blu-ray releases.

-Season 2 (1960–61)
+Season 2 (1960–1961)

 Unlike season 1, episode titles were shown on screen during the end credits.

 Six consecutive episodes (production code #173-3662 through #173-3667) of this season were recorded on videotape (not on film as were all other episodes) at CBS Television City, as a cost-cutting measure mandated by CBS programming head James T. Aubrey.
 They are "The Lateness of the Hour", "The Night of the Meek", "The Whole Truth", "Twenty Two", "Static", and "Long Distance Call".
 These have a visual appearance which is distinctly different from those of episodes shot on film.
 In addition, videotape was a relatively primitive medium in the early 1960s; the editing of tape was next to impossible.
 Each of the episodes was therefore "camera-cut" as in live TV—on a studio sound stage, using a total of four cameras.
 The requisite multi-camera setup of the videotape experiment made location shooting difficult, severely limiting the potential scope of the storylines, so the short-lived experiment was abandoned.

-"A Most Unusual Camera" was produced for season one.
+"A Most Unusual Camera" was produced for season one, but it ended up in season two for unknown reasons.

-Season 3 (1961–62)
+Season 3 (1961–1962)

 Beginning with this season, episode titles were shown on screen after Serling's opening monologues.
 "The Grave" and "Nothing in the Dark" are the exceptions since they were produced for season two.